degawa/Symbolic_Lagrangian_Polynomial_and_Finite_Difference/README.md

 `(-8*f_{-1} + f_{-2} + 8*f_{1} - f_{2})/(12*h)`
 Sorting based on the order of subscripts does not seem to work.

-#### 5-point 1st order central difference with an user-defined interval symbol
+#### 5-point central difference for 1st derivative with an user-defined interval symbol
 ```Python
     stencil = [-2, -1, 0, 1, 2]
     eq = fd.getFiniteDifferenceEquation(stencil, orderOfDifference=1, intervalSymbolStr='dx')